 Smart TVs are now cheaper to make than not-smart TVs, by which I mean the cost is offset by selling your personal information.
-This means that soon not-smart TVs will soon be a thing of the past.
+This means that not-smart TVs will soon be a thing of the past.

-My new not-smart TV’s menus are charmingly clunky and use illustrations that would feel at home in an obscure Linux distro.
+My new not-smart TV’s menus are charmingly clunky and use icons that would feel at home in an obscure Linux distro.
 The picture quality is just fine, and the viewing angle is firmly in the acceptable range.
 Its internal speakers sound just a little tinny.
 Its black is still false.
 The remote is entirely forgettable.

 All that said, my not-smart TV will not:

 - Force me to use an inefficient UI that will likely never get UX updates,